aos/concurrent-hashtable/README.md

 The table supports `insert()`, `find()`, and `remove()` methods currently.

+(Note: This is a very naive approach with a constant size hashtable.
+No load-balancing was implemented.)

 ### Usage

 Passing in dictionaries (provided in `dictionaries/`) as command line arguments will spawn a new thread for each dictionary.